 - Open the Settings app and navigate to the Update & Security section.

 - In the right pane, click Check for updates button.

 - If any updates are available, Windows will download them automatically and install them once you restart your PC.

 Once your system is up to date, check if the problem is still there.

-The requested URL could not be retrieved message can prevent you from accessing certain websites, but we hope that you solved the problem after reading this article.
+As mentioned, The requested URL could not be retrieved message can prevent you from accessing certain websites.
+We truly hope that you solved the problem after reading this article.

 If you used another way that we didn’t mention here, please share it with us in the comments and we will certainly update the solutions list.